 Now on to the rankings of who spent the most to who spent the least!

-Coming in first place was Queen Rania of Jordan who spent 267,238.00 €, with 29 of her custom outfits being excluded due to not knowing the price.
+Coming in first place was Queen Rania of Jordan whose new wardrobe was worth 267,238.00 €, with 29 of her custom outfits being excluded due to not knowing the price.
 153 pieces were identified this year for her and seven pieces still being unidentified.
 The average price of her clothing per piece was 1,724.12 €.
 Queen Rania had a total of 191 new pieces.